A government supports its legitimate activities under capitalism through voluntary financing methods.

 The principle of voluntary government financing rests on the following premises: that the government is not the owner of the citizens’ income and, therefore, cannot hold a blank check on that income—that the nature of the proper governmental services must be constitutionally defined and delimited, leaving the government no power to enlarge the scope of its services at its own arbitrary discretion.
 Consequently, the principle of voluntary government financing regards the government as the servant, not the ruler, of the citizens—as an agent who must be paid for his services, not as a benefactor whose services are gratuitous, who dispenses something for nothing.
 [The Virtue of Selfishness]

-Most people (not all) would voluntarily give 5 or 10% of their income to support a government that protects rights; practically no one would give 50% to 90% of their income to support a mixed economy/welfare state, which is why the government threatens the use of force to physically take your wealth away from you.
+Most people (not all) would voluntarily give 5 to 10% of their income to support a government that protects rights.
+Almost no one would voluntarily give 50% to 90% of their income to support a mixed economy/welfare state, which is why the government must threaten the use of force to confiscate wealth via taxation.

 Who would want to voluntarily pay for that?
-Perhaps a few people would, but they are the ones who think that they will get to hold onto the leash.
+Perhaps a few people would, but they are the ones who think that they will get to be holding the leash.

 “It must be remembered, that the rich are people as well as the poor; that they have rights as well as others;that they have as clear and as sacred a right to their large property as others have to theirs which is smaller; that oppression to them is as possible and as wicked as to others.” — John Adams

-It must be remembered, that the rich are people as well as the poor; that they have rights as well as others; that they have as clear and as sacred a right to their large property as others have to theirs which is smaller; that oppression to them is as possible and as wicked as to others.
+The “rich” are people as well as the “poor”; they have a clear, and sacred right to their large property as others have to theirs which is smaller; that oppression to them is just as wicked as it is to those with less.

-Yet it is the principle of equal treatment under the law that a progressive “fair” income tax violates.
-Writes Arthur Mode,
+It is the principle of equal treatment under the law that a progressive “fair” income tax violates.